-In \cite{DosShaMedEff2010} authors provide a sufficient condition called the Zig-Zag Condition, and in \cite{feizi2014network} authors provide a necessary and sufficient condition for any achievable coloring-based coding scheme called the Coloring Connectivity Condition.
-These are achievable modular schemes that decouple coloring from Slepian-Wolf compression.
-We next restate the condition in \cite{feizi2014network}.
+For any achievable coloring-based coding scheme, authors in \cite{DosShaMedEff2010} have provided a sufficient condition called the Zig-Zag Condition, and authors in \cite{feizi2014network} both a necessary and sufficient condition called the Coloring Connectivity Condition.
+These are modular schemes that decouple coloring from Slepian-Wolf compression.
+We next state the condition in \cite{feizi2014network}.

 \begin{defi} \cite[Defn.
-20]{feizi2014network} Let $X_1, \hdots, X_s$ be random variables with any valid colorings $c_{G_{X_1}}, \hdots, c_{G_{X_s}}$.
+20]{feizi2014network} Let $X_i$ be random variables with any valid colorings $c_{G_{X_i}}$ for $i=1,\dots, s$.
 A joint coloring class $v_c^i \in V_C$ satisfies the Coloring Connectivity Condition (CCC) when it is connected, or its disconnected parts have the same function values.
 Colorings $c_{G_{X_1}}, \hdots, c_{G_{X_s}}$ satisfy CCC when all joint coloring classes satisfy CCC. \end{defi}